For program version 1.3

 It should appear with an icon in the list and open its GUI.

-You need to start patroneo from a terminal (or create a starter script).
+You can also start patroneo from a terminal (or create a starter script).

 patroneo --save DIRECTORY